West Virginia

 B. Administration

 The Parole Board has authority, if requested by the governor, to investigate and consider all applications for pardon, reprieve or commutation and to make recommendations thereon to the governor.
 W. Va.
-Code § 5-1-16(l) and (m).
-At least ten days prior to making a recommendation for pardon, reprieve or commutation, and prior to releasing any inmate on parole, the board shall notify the sentencing judge and prosecuting attorney. § 5-1-16(m).
+Code § 62-12-13(o).
+At least ten days prior to making a recommendation for pardon, reprieve or commutation, and prior to releasing any inmate on parole, the board shall notify the sentencing judge and prosecuting attorney. § 62-12-13(p).
+Only state convictions are eligible for pardon.
 As a matter of policy, the governor does not consider an application except upon the recommendation of the Parole Board.
-Application forms are available from the Governor’s Office at 304-558-2000.
-Only state offenders are eligible for pardon.
+Application forms are not published online and instead are only available from the Governor’s Office at 304-558-2000.

 C. Effect